RaindropFamily/ObliviousMessageRetrival/README.md

 - C++ build environment
 - CMake build infrastructure
-- [SEAL](https://github.com/microsoft/SEAL) library 3.6 or 3.7 and all its dependencies
+- [SEAL](https://github.com/microsoft/SEAL) library 3.6 or 3.7 and all its dependencies (Notice that we made some manual change on SEAL interfaces to facilitate our implementation and thus a built-in dependency of SEAL is directly included under 'build' directory)
 - [PALISADE](https://gitlab.com/palisade/palisade-release) library release v1.11.2 and all its dependencies (as v1.11.2 is not publicly available anymore when this repository is made public, we use v1.11.3 in the instructions instead)
 - [NTL](https://libntl.org/) library 11.4.3 and all its dependencies
 - [OpenSSL](https://github.com/openssl/openssl) library on branch OpenSSL_1_1_1-stable